Toronto Metropolitan Students' Union

-The Toronto Metropolitan Students' Union (TMSU) formerly known as the Ryerson Students' Union (RSU) is the current students' union that represents full-time undergraduate students at Toronto Metropolitan University, (known until 2022 as Ryerson University).
+The Toronto Metropolitan Students' Union (TMSU; formerly known as the Ryerson Students' Union or RSU) is the current students' union that represents full-time undergraduate students at Toronto Metropolitan University, (known until 2022 as Ryerson University).
 All full-time students are required to be members and pay a levy.
 The money is used to fund student groups, events for students and campaigning.

 Board

 The board of directors set the direction and the executive manage the day-to-day operations of the corporation.
-Students elect 2 to 5 members from each faculty, depending on the size of the faculty, to the board, in addition to having ex-officio student representatives from the university's senate, student groups, course unions and residence.
+Students elect two to five members from each faculty, depending on the size of the faculty, to the board, in addition to having ex-officio student representatives from the university's senate, student groups, course unions and residence.

 Equity Service Centres

 The TMSU has eight Equity Service Centres: The Centre for Women & Trans People, The Good Food Centre, BIPOC Students' Collective, Access TMU, The Queer Space, Centre for Safer Sex & Sexual Violence Support, SHIFT Centre and the Trans Collective.
 These centres serve as a space for students from different marginalized backgrounds to come together and organize equity and social justice initiatives, events, and campaigns.

 In 2010, the board of directors voted to change the name from "Community Service Groups" to "Equity Service Centres".